Sneaky Dee's: 431 College

 In September 2020, a proposal was submitted to the city of Toronto to demolish Sneaky Dee's and its surrounding buildings to construct a 13-story mixed-use condominium.
-Toronto city councilor Mike Layton voiced his opposition to the proposal, noting that Sneaky Dee's is "an iconic site and it would really be sad to see them go."
+Toronto city councillor Mike Layton voiced his opposition to the proposal, noting that Sneaky Dee's is "an iconic site and it would really be sad to see them go."

-Impact

 Sneaky Dee's is noted as a major venue for alternative culture and indie rock in Toronto.
 The venue hosted the long-running Wavelength Music Arts Projects and the Trampoline Hall Lecture Series, until both series moved to The Garrison in October 2009.

+In popular culture

+Toronto rock band Lowest of the Low mention Sneaky Dee's (lyrics below) in the song “That Song About Trees & Kites” off their Hallucigenia album.

+“Well, I don’t mean to be a preacher/ And give a sermon from the church of Sneaky Dee’s/ But one more jug of beer and that point that I was reaching/ Will hit me like a vision and make me fall on my knees.”

-Notable artists who have performed at Sneaky Dee's include Kids on TV, Dirty Projectors, Feist, Barcelona Pavilion, Owen Pallett, Pup, Comeback Kid, Cancer Bats, The Flatliners, Gob, Nails, Living With Lions, Broken Social Scene, Real Zombies Never Die, and Republic of Safety.
-Sneaky Dee's was also featured in the Scott Pilgrim series of graphic novels written by Bryan Lee O'Malley.
+Sneaky Dee's was featured in the Scott Pilgrim series of graphic novels written by Bryan Lee O'Malley.

+Sneaky Dee's was mentioned by chef and TV host Anthony Bourdain in the second season of The Layover (TV series), part of an episode profiling top spots to eat, drink and experience in Toronto.